Recent Online Media

 Myth: Pensions caused Stockton and San Bernardino to go bankrupt

 Fact: Stockton’s bankruptcy wasn’t caused by the city’s police officers and garbage truck drivers, but from a combination of circumstances and decisions including lavish borrowing to construct a waterfront ballpark and entertainment center.
 In San Bernardino, pension costs last fiscal year totaled just 4 percent of its budget shortfall.
-That means even if pensions were eliminated entirely, San Bernardino would still have had a $43 billion budget hole.
+That means even if pensions were eliminated entirely, San Bernardino would still have had a $43 million budget hole.

 In a recent ruling criticizing Wall Street Creditors in the Stockton Bankruptcy case, U.S. Bankruptcy Judge Christopher Klein agreed that the bankruptcy was not driven by pensions, saying a host of decisions and circumstances led to the city's financial woes including developments and tax breaks that could not be sustained because of the housing crisis and recession.